syncfusion-content/ej2-inputs-docs/ej2-javascript/textarea/js/es5-getting-started.md

 ## Dependencies

-The following list of dependencies are required to use the TextBox component in your application.
+The following list of dependencies are required to use the TextArea component in your application.

 ```js
 |-- @syncfusion/ej2-inputs